neurophon/neurophon/README.md

 ```

-This script copies all the necessary corpora and then runs the model in training and inference mode.
+This script copies all the necessary corpora and then runs the model in training and inference modes.
 Afterwars, inside the `Model` folder you will end up with a set of sub-folders: `original`, `whitenoise1`, `whitenoise2`, `reverberation30`, `reverberation60`, `pitchdown`, `pitchup` and `changedvoices` which will contain the MRSTSA an EL outputs to train and test the SVM algorithms.